 - #64 nationally for part-time MBA program by Bloomberg Businessweek

-- With over 6,300 students, UTSA’s COB is the largest undergraduate business program in the UT System.
+- With more than 5,700 students, UTSA’s COB is one of the largest undergraduate business programs in the nation.

 More Info: Business